botesjuan/cissp-studies/README.md

 6. Repeat all above steps and rewatching the youtube videos again, and yes update study notes more.

 ***Note:***
->My work explouyment experience as a security engineer, security analyst and penetration tester in cybersecurity did help,
+>My work exployment experience as a security engineer, security analyst and penetration tester in cybersecurity did help,
->also my years before security helped plenty,
+>also my years before security provided my foundation skills,
->but I also learned plenty and filled in so.e great knowledge blanks.
+>but studying for the 2024 CISSP I learned a tremendous volume of data that filled in knowledge gaps.

 ----